-- 2.9.1 Subject to the Code of Conduct on the Language of Instruction and Examination7 the language(s) in which the instruction is given is English.
+- 2.9.1 Subject to the Code of Conduct on the Language of Instruction and Examination the language(s) in which the instruction is given is English, and the language in which the examinations and final examinations are held is English.
 Students are expected to have an adequate command of the language(s) of instruction used in the programme, in accordance with the requirements stated in Article 5.2.4.
-As appropriate, the Faculty publishes the OER in English for English-taught programmes. - 2.9.2 Contrary to Article 2.9.1, in individual cases the Board of Examiners can permit the student to write the final thesis in another language, in accordance with the Guideline on Language Policy.8
+As appropriate, the Faculty publishes the OER in English for English-taught programmes. - 2.9.2 Contrary to Article 2.9.1, in individual cases the Board of Examiners can permit the student to write the final thesis in another language, in accordance with the Guideline on Language Policy.